Cadherin/cadherin/README.md

 ### 👩🏻‍🔬 Who am I

-I am currently working on my doctoral research related to geospatial science and the kingdom of Plantae."
+I am currently working on my doctoral research related to geospatial science and the kingdom of Plantae.

 ### 💬 Ask me about
 - Geospatial science